 Directions - To self-administer Hape, use a V-shaped self-applicator pipe known as a "Kuripe," which joins your mouth to your nostril.
 If you have another person, you can use a large blowpipe, called a "Tepi," to blow the Hape into another person's nostrils.

 If you are new to using Hape, put a pencil eraser size of Hape into the palm of your hand.
 Split it in half, and blow it in each nostril.
 Typically, you will work up to a pencil eraser size in each nostril as your body adjusts to using the Hape.
 Afterward, allow yourself to sit for 10-20 minutes to quiet your mind and receive your intention.

 What is Hapé?

-In 1577 doctor and botanist Francisco Hernández de Boncalo introduced the herbal snuff in Europe and the elites of that time often took snuff as a headache treatment.
+In 1577 doctor and botanist Francisco Hernández de Boncalo introduced herbal snuff in Europe, and the elites of that time often took snuff as a headache treatment.
 During the 18th century, inhaling snuff became fashionable among the European aristocracy.

 Today, indigenous tribes in the Amazon basin continue to use hapé in all aspects of life, from formal rituals to social gatherings to simply tuning into nature and welcoming the healing power of sacred plant medicines.

 The ritual use of hapé was introduced to the West by traveling shamans through ayahuasca ceremonies and visitors who have spent time in the jungle with indigenous communities.
 Ritual hapé use is making its way around the world.